 By Achilles Hill | Last Updated

-Type private in the search box on the taskbar, and click Private Character Editor in the result.
+Type private or Private Character Editor in the search box on the taskbar, and click Private Character Editor in the result.

 Press Windows+R to open Run, enter eudcedit and tap OK.